Home Compare KRX.IR vs NDA.DE

 Kingspan Group vs Aurubis: Which Stock Looks Stronger in 2026?

-Aurubis holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+Aurubis holds the cleaner structural position, with the lead spread across growth and valuation.
 Kingspan does not offset that deficit through any equally strong structural edge elsewhere.
 On the market side, Aurubis is in better shape — its trend is intact while Kingspan's trend has broken down.
 That puts structure and market broadly in agreement — Aurubis's lead looks more confirmed than conflicted.

 This is not just a one-metric split: both growth and valuation materially support the lead.
-Aurubis AG leads by 18 points on the overall comparison score.
+The overall score gap is 22 points in favour of Aurubis AG.

 Trajectory Similarity